ZGIS/malawi_atlas_public/docs/overview.rst

 .. image:: img/architecture.png

 Most of the data is vector data e.g. the underlying features are either points, lines or polygons.
-Some of the data is stored as raster and is stored in the file system.
+Some of the data is stored as raster and is located in the file system.

 The vector data is stored in a `PostgreSQL <https://www.postgresql.org/>`_ database using the `PostGIS <https://postgis.net/>`_ extension.
 Originally the data was stored in the Shapefile format.
 Each of these files became converted into a database table.
 All tables are structure in schemas.
 These are a kind of folder in order to organize the data.